p-ranav/iris/README.md

 };
 ```

 We can start by writing our subscriber.
-Some notes:

 * Create a subscriber using `component.create_subscriber`
 * The signature of a subscriber callback is `std::function<void(Message)>`.